Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

 ## Simulink Autogen Code

 Autogen is the process of converting a user Simulink model for a controller into equivalent C code for an embedded system (such as the AMDC).
 The Autogen feature in Simulink can be used to conveniently convert complex controller implementations into C-code for implementing it on the AMDC.

-## Example of Model Configuration

-A simple discrete-time integrator ($\frac{K T_{\mathrm{s}}}{z - 1}$) will be used for creating the Simulink automatic code generation.
+This article presents a step-by-step process of using Autogen to convert a simle integrator (as shown in the figure below) into C code.

 ```{image} images/integrator-model.svg
 :alt: Integrator model